 The UK is commonly described as being in the midst of a number of crises.
-From the political turmoil around Brexit; to the climate emergency; to the ethical questions around artificial intelligence; to concerns around the mental health of children and young people…contemporary Britain has a lot to worry about.
+From the political fall out around Brexit; to the climate emergency; to the ethical questions around artificial intelligence; to concerns around the mental health of children and young people…contemporary Britain has a lot to worry about.

-The Mental Health Collective is experimenting with the hypothesis that all these crises are, in fact, derivative of one major overarching failure: The failure of the Enlightenment.
+The Mental Health Collective is experimenting with the hypothesis that all these intersecting crises are, in fact, derivative of one major overarching failure: The failure of the Enlightenment.
 Enlightenment thinking has constructed a particular set of relationships between knowledge and power, which are reflected in the assumptions which underlie most Western institutions.
 However, there are many other ways of making sense of the relationships between knowledge and power.
 Enlightenment thinking is not the only mode.